Best Apps for Architects in 2022

 WORKS ON | iOS

-Created by architects, for architects, Morpholio Trace is the perfect sketching app.
-Used with an iPad or iPad Pro and Apple Pencil, it allows you to instantly draw to scale on top of PDF drawing sets, maps, 3D models, images, or background grids.
-Compared with other sketching apps, a big advantage of Trace is that it has scale tools, so you can use any two points to set a scale in imperial or metric units.
-According to its makers, Trace combines the beauty and speed of sketching with the intelligence and precision of CAD.
+Created by architects, for architects, Morpholio Trace allows you to instantly draw to scale on top of PDF drawing sets, maps, 3D models, images, or background grids.
+Unlike other sketching apps, Trace comes with scale tools, so you can use any two points to set a scale in imperial or metric units.
 This app pushes the boundaries of AR technology, providing you a truly cutting-edge sketching experience.
+Trace combines the beauty and speed of sketching with the intelligence and precision of CAD

 - Create designs with pens, brushes, scale tools, stencils, and moveable layers.